Max Muncy Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Cubs pitching staff ranks sixth in MLB.
+- The 9.8 strikeouts per nine innings put together by the Cubs pitching staff ranks fourth in the league.

-- The Cubs' 3.75 team ERA ranks seventh among all MLB pitching staffs.
+- The Cubs have a 3.02 team ERA that ranks fourth among all league pitching staffs.

-- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (11 total, 0.9 per game).
+- The Cubs surrender the second-fewest home runs in baseball (12 total, 0.7 per game).

+- The Cubs will send Taillon (0-2) to the mound for his fourth start of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.

+- In his last appearance on Sunday, the righty threw five scoreless innings against the Los Angeles Dodgers while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.